shubhamjha16/XINOVAv2/README.md

 -   `src/ai/`: Contains Genkit configuration, flows, and prompts.
     -   `ai-instance.ts`: Configures the Genkit instance and AI model.
     -   `dev.ts`: Entry point for the Genkit development server.
-    -   `flows/`: Contains the Genkit flows for symptom analysis, question generation, final assessment, and advice generation.
+    -   `flows/`: Contains the Genkit flows for symptom analysis, question generation, final assessment, and prescription generation.
+        -   `analyze-symptoms.ts`
+        -   `generate-clarifying-questions.ts`
+        -   `finalize-diagnosis.ts`
+        -   `generate-prescription.ts`
+    -   `types/`: Contains Zod schemas and TypeScript types for flow inputs/outputs.
 -   `src/components/`: Reusable UI components (mostly ShadCN).
 -   `src/hooks/`: Custom React hooks (e.g., `useToast`, `useMobile`).
 -   `src/lib/`: Utility functions.
 -   `public/`: Static assets.
--   `styles/`: Global CSS and Tailwind configuration.
+-   `styles/`: Global CSS and Tailwind configuration (now in `src/app/globals.css`).

 ## Disclaimer

 This project is intended for educational and illustrative purposes only.
 It demonstrates the use of generative AI but should **NEVER** be used for actual medical diagnosis or treatment decisions.
 Medical AI requires rigorous validation, ethical considerations, and regulatory compliance not implemented here.
+Always consult a qualified healthcare provider.